SS Carnatic: Ship history

-The ship was laid down in early 1862, and was originally to be named Mysore.
-She was launched as Carnatic on 12 June 1862, and completed on 25 April 1863.
+The ship was laid down on 30 January 1862, and was originally to be named Mysore.
+She was launched as Carnatic on 6 December 1862, and completed on 25 April 1863.
 The composite construction hull (iron-framed and wooden-planked) was fitted with square-rigged sails and a 4-cylinder compound inverted steam engine by Humphrys & Tennant, providing 2442 hp to a single propeller.

 The compound engine was unusual at the time for a British vessel.
 Carnatic's boiler ran at only 26 psi.
 Higher pressures were not allowed by the Board of Trade.
 The advantages of a compound engine were not fully realised at this low pressure - but the solution to the problem was to apply a large amount of superheat.
 The efficiency gained was a fuel usage of just over 2lbs of coal per indicated horsepower-hour.
 This is comparable to the achievement of the groundbreaking SS Agamemnon (1865) at 2.2lbs per indicated horsepower-hour, but at a boiler pressure of 60 psi.